skn3/forme/README.md

 - Fixed page/pages configuration option for form.
 - Added `input.getValue()` to get runtime input value.
 - Added `input.setValue(value)` to set runtime input value.
 - Changed `input.value()` to only set the inputs default value during configuration.
-- Added `FormeResult.getContext(name)`.
-To get form context value.
-- Added `FormeResult.getContext(path, name)`.
-To get input/component context value.
 - Changed `form.submit()` to `form.execute()` for when you wish to *submit* the form. `form.submit(callback)` still exists for adding submit handlers.
 - Added `.__formeClass:` to all templateVars.
 Can be `__formeClass: 'form'`, `__formeClass: 'group'`, `__formeClass: 'component'` or `__formeClass: 'input'`.
 - Changed `form.templateVars` output from `{form:{foo:bar}, input:{}}` to `{foo:bar, children:{}}`.